Campbell-Muscle-Lab/FiberSim/docs/pages/structures/batch/batch.md

 ### Jobs

-The [../job/job.html](job page) provides information about the job structure.
+The [job page](../job/job.html) provides information about the job structure.

 ## Multiple jobs